Rural Roots, including Seal Hunt Proudly on Display at MHA Mitchelmore’s Office

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on December 19, 2013, in Heritage and tagged art, Christopher Mitchelmore, Confederation Building, culture, Great Northern Peninsula, Heritage, Main Brook, Newfoundland & Labrador, Port Hope Simpson, Rural, seal, Straits-White Bay North, The Straits White Bay North, tradition.
+Posted on December 19, 2013, in Tourism and tagged art, Christopher Mitchelmore, Confederation Building, Culture, Great Northern Peninsula, Main Brook, Newfoundland & Labrador, Port Hope Simpson, Rural, seal, Straits-White Bay North, The Straits White Bay North, Tourism, tradition.
 Bookmark the permalink.
 Leave a comment.